Explore the Fair

 Creative experts in food harvesting, storing, preserving and cooking offer fairgoers classes and demonstrations in a mini-kitchen.
 This area particularly promotes using local ingredients and presents fairgoers with insights and skills they can practice in their own home kitchens.

-The Elections and Agriculture Tent provides a non-partisan space for fairgoers to engage with candidates on the election ballot and learn more about political party and candidate platforms.
+The Democracy and Agriculture Tent provides a non-partisan space for fairgoers to engage with candidates on the election ballot, learn about political party and candidate platforms, and discuss ballot and election initiatives.

-Interested in participating in the Elections and Agriculture Tent?
+Interested in participating in the Democracy and Agriculture Tent?
 Click here to review the 2022 Guidelines.

 Maine-based organizations focused on environmental, wildlife and marine concerns.
 Learn about the great work happening in Maine and around the globe and how you can get involved.